YuanYuanOwO/Leaf-docs/README.md

 # Leaf Docs

-The repository of official Leaf docs
+The repository of official Leaf docs site, powered by [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) documentation framework

+Visit the docs site in https://docs.leafmc.one/

 ## 📦 Development